bchenley/MachineLearningPortfolio/BiomedicalImaging/README.md

 ## Generating Train-Test Sets

+If you want to create your own training and test set, please process with this section.
+If you'd like to use the MRI scans from 100 subjects that have already been registered, please skip this section.

 1. With the environment set up and activated, make sure you are in the source code directory and run the "create_train_test_images.py" script to generate the train-test sets:

    ```bash